r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 or via github actions fine, but locally has linking errors, it may be that an upgrade could help.

 In other cases, a package author working on their own package would probably know for sure that an upgrade is needed, e.g.  when local installation of Rtools42 does not have a library which was however already added to Rtools42.
+Upgrading in other cases would likely be a waste of time and resources.

 ## Co-existence of different Rtools and R versions